nathanrayburn/dai-lab-fileio-A/README.md

   - Create and work in new branches.
   - Pull changes from a remote repository.

 Introduction
 ------------------------------------------------------------------------------

 In this lab you will create write a Java program that reads a text files and performes some simple transformations on it.

-You will also create a Docker Compose infrastructure with containers that generate input files and your program to process the files.

-Finally, you will use Git to manage your code and submit your work.
+You will also use Git to manage your code and submit your work.

 Preparation
 ------------------------------------------------------------------------------